joonaspaakko/Photoshop-file-versions-script/README.md

 * **Install complete**

 ## Things you should know

+* This script was written for Photoshop CS 6.
+Chances are that it might work in some older versions, but I have no idea.
 * A document needs to be open for the script to do anything.
 * Depending on the situation you might want to save a new file by using the script, so that the very first save will also be saved separately.
 * The script will find the required Photoshop Action (`Auto Save PSD.atn`) automatically when needed, as long as you've added it into photoshop.
 * The Action is used to run a normal `save` command to prompt a `save as dialog` when you are doing the first file save with the script.
 * Although setting up a keyboard shotcut is highly recommended, you can still run the script from: `File > Scripts > Auto Save PSD...`.
  * The shortcut you've set in `Keyboard shortcuts...` will be shown in the menu path shown above.
 So if you forget it, that might be easiest way to find out what it is.
+* The current naming format for the files is: `{Original_filename} Year-Month-Day-Hour-Minute-Second.psd`

+## Possible changes?

+* New naming system.
+I'm not sure how this could be done, but the current file naming is not ideal.
+* Scripting functionality that enables me to get rid of the Action file.
+It's not super cumbersome to *install* it, but I'd rather get rid of it.